Wal8800/wal8800.github.io/docs/_posts/2023-03-15-how-to-write-plain-code.markdown

 Through the examples and discussions, we have defined what is plain code and applied some of the Plain English guidelines to help us write in plain code.
 To summarise how we apply the guidelines:

 - Reducing the amount of mental work can help the developer to understand the code quicker.
-We can favour positive phrases when suitable and simplify nested conditions.
+We can favour positive phrases when suitable and simplify nested boolean conditions.
 - There are a lot of existing frameworks and patterns that we can use to create structure within our software application.
 We also discussed at the function level, we can arrange the lines of code in logical order, returning early and using high level comments to help us structure logic clearly.
 - Tools like linter and IDE can help you to write concise code.
 They can highlight useless lines of code and make suggestions for simplifications.
 It's useful to include them as part of your toolkit for development.

-Lastly, we merely scratch the idea of plain code.
-We only discussed function level logic.
-In other layers, there are many ways to structure the software application and model the data.
+We merely scratch the idea of plain code by only discussing function level logic.
+There are many ways to structure the software application and model the data.
 Furthermore, the idea of plain code could be different between object oriented programming, functional programming and other programming paradigms.
 There are researches about coding comprehension and code complexity, it would be insightful to discuss them in respect to plain code.
-So definitely a lot of ideas and concepts to explore in the future.
+Consequently, a lot of ideas and concepts to explore in the future.